fatcerberus/hetap/README.md

-# Hetap Web server
+# HETAP: a simple file-based Web server

-:construction: UNDER CONSTRUCTION :construction:
+UNDER CONSTRUCTION :construction:

-**Hetap** is a quick-and-dirty Web server which serves content directly from the local file system.
+**HETAP** is a quick-and-dirty Web server which serves content directly from the local file system.